With Veterans Day coming up soon, on Tuesday, November 11, 2025, it may be a good time to make sure you can find or update your military ID.

 You may likely already have this, but if you have a military designation on your driver’s license, you’re all set!

-If you don’t have one, but want to get one, every state offers the option now, you may just need to take your DD214 forms with you.
+If you don’t have one, but want to obtain one, every state now offers the option; you may just need to take your DD214 forms with you.

 Additional Proof of Service Options